 Would you like to generate more high quality financial planning referrals?

-The secret is in creating the right conditions where you get more financial planning referrals, even before asking.
+One of the secrets is to create the right conditions where you receive more financial planning referrals, even without asking.

 When we began working together I immediately noticed that he seemed to change what he was doing every week.